Cornell-MAE-UG/fa25-portfolio-bws72-pixel/_projects/2025-ramjet-analysis.md

 In both a Brayton Cycle combustor and in a ramjet combustor, ideally air is heated up at constant pressure.
 We saw the mass flow of fuel into the combustor is much smaller than the mass flow of air in, and we do not know much about the state of entering fuel.
 Because of this, we choose to model the combustor as a heat exhanger that raises the temperature of the air.
 This allows us to disregard entropy generation from fuel and air mixing as well.
 A further simplifying assumption we will make for our ideal ramjet cycle is that it is well insulated from the outside enviornment, and does not reject any heat via convection to the atmosphere.

 ![Nozzle System Diagram]({{ "/assets/images/nozzle-diagram.jpeg" | relative_url }}){: .inline-image-r style="width: 300px"}
 Finally, in an ideal converging-diverging nozzle, air flows through isentropically as well.
 We treat it adiabatically and having no work transfer, and disregard any irreversibilities stemming from how air reaches Mach 1 in the throat and expands supersonically in the diverging section.
-Finally, under the assumption of a reversible ramjet cycle, we assume the air expands so that the exit pressure from the nozzle is equal to the inlet pressure of air into the engine.

 Our ramjet system as a whole we model below:
 ![Diffuser system diagram]({{ "/assets/images/system.jpeg" | relative_url }}){: .inline-image-l style="width: 500px"}

-Important things to include:
-"Ideal" Ramjet - assumptions, diagrams, energy and mass balances, T s diagram, thrust equation, and calculations under an arbitrary reasonable operating conditions

-We talk about how it is affected at low speeds and how we get no change in velocity and no thrust Also the general limitations and drawbacks of a ramjet

-Possibily include:
-Reference to something that uses a ramjet
-Ram effect and ram pressure
-converging and diverging nozzle analysis

-Talk about the Blackbird turbofan ramjet thingy, possibly the X-43, though this is a scramjet drone

-Ramjets are generally the most fuel efficient between Mach 3 and 5.